-However, if this happens that you can’t register online, then go to Reichstag and on the other side of the street there will be a small building where you can book your visit for the same day.
-Although, if it is possible go earlier, because a lot of people tries to get in the dome.
+However, if this happens that you can’t register online, then go to Reichstag and on the other side of the street, there will be a small building where you can book your visit for the same day.
+Although, if it is possible to go earlier because a lot of people tries to get in the dome.

 2. Memorial to the Murdered Jews of Europe

-Berlin is dotted with memorials which reminds of its troubled 20th century’s history.
-It documents the evil of Nazi power which changed so many people life.
+Berlin is dotted with memorials which remind of its troubled 20th century’s history.
+It documents the evil of Nazi power which changed so many people live.

 I was deeply touched and overwhelmed with emotions when I visited the Holocaust Memorial and museum, I couldn’t keep my tears while reading all those personal letters and hearing tragical stories.
 My whole body was shivering from this inhumanity.